Talentime: Plot

-Melur snaps at Mahesh after being continuously ignored, thinking that Mahesh's silence was due to his grief over the tragedy.
+Melur snaps at Mahesh after being continuously ignored, assuming that Mahesh's silence was due to his grief over his family tragedy.
 However, Hafiz reveals that Mahesh is deaf, leading Melur to make amends.
-Melur invites Mahesh to her house again, where she is chastised by her family for her previous encounter.
-After Vimala consoles her grieving sister about her children, Embun grows worried about Hafiz abandoning studies for his talent show, but ultimately declares she is happy for him.
-That night, Mahesh reveals his love for Melur to Bhavani and tells her about Ganesh's email written a day before his death.
+Melur invites Mahesh to her house again, where she is chastised by her family for their previous encounter.
+Embun worries about Hafiz neglecting studies for his talent show, but ultimately declares she is happy for him.
+That night, Mahesh informs Bhavani of his relationship with Melur and Ganesh's email he wrote a day before his death.

-Next day, Melur misses out on rehearsals to have a date with Mahesh, where Hafiz chooses to stand in her place.
-Melur's family set off to Cameron Highlands, whereas Bhavani confronts her mother, stating that Ganesh had been in a relationship with a girl from an Indian Muslim family of grocers from Batu Gajah whose members murdered him that night.
-Mahesh is invited to Melur's house where they sleep over.
+Next morning, Melur misses out on rehearsals to have a date with Mahesh, and Hafiz chooses to stand in her place.
+Melur's family travel to Cameron Highlands, and Bhavani reveals to her mother that Ganesh had been in a relationship with a girl from an Indian Muslim family of grocers, who actually murdered Ganesh on his wedding ceremony night.
+Upon returning, Melur invites Mahesh to sleep over at her house.

-On the day of the rehearsal, Mahesh is forced to reveal his relationship with Melur to his family as Melur passes by and is nearly assaulted.
-Kahoe is informed of Embun's passing in school and Mahesh reads Ganesh's email, revealing that Ganesh's childhood crush married a man against her parents' wishes and he waited for her return, only to find out she died the previous year.
-At the Talentime finals, an ashamed Melur forfeits her performance.
-She runs into Mahesh, calling him out for "talking too much."
-The film ends with Hafiz's performance, which Kahoe later joins in.
+On the day of the final rehearsal, Mahesh is forced to disclose his relationship with Melur to his family.
+They nearly assault him as Melur's family car passes by, but are stopped by Bhavani.
+Kahoe is informed by Hafiz of Embun's passing, and Mahesh reads Ganesh's email, revealing that Ganesh's childhood crush married a man against her parents' wishes.
+Ganesh had waited for her return, only to find out she died the previous year.
+At the Talentime finals, Melur forfeits her performance out of embarrassment.
+She runs into Mahesh who follows her out of the hall, calling him out for "talking too much."
+The film ends with Hafiz's performance, which Kahoe later joins in ensemble.